How Do You Get Acid Reflux Disease?

 One possible result is Barrett’s esophagus, a pre-cancerous condition that increases the risk of esophageal cancer.
 The presence of Barrett's esophagus often requires expert medical care.

-The above article is for information purposes only and should not be interpreted as medical advice.
+This article is for informational purposes only and should not be interpreted as medical advice.
+Anyone with symptoms of GERD should see a physician.

 "National Digestive Diseases Information Clearinghouse (NDDIC)."
 Heartburn, Gastroesophageal Reflux (GER), and Gastroesophageal Reflux Disease (GERD).
 N.p., n.d.
 Web.
 20 May 2013.